-Greg Gutfeld currently serves as host of The Greg Gutfeld Show (Saturdays 10-11PM/ET) and co-host of The Five (weekdays 5-6PM/ET).
-Additionally, he makes weekly appearances on The O'Reilly Factor (weekdays 8-9PM/ET).
-Joining the network in 2007 as a contributor, Gutfeld was host of the 3AM/ET late night show Red Eye from 2007-2015.
+Greg Gutfeld currently serves as host of The Greg Gutfeld Show (Saturdays, 10-11PM/ET) and co-host of The Five (weekdays 9-10PM/ET).
+Joining the network in 2007 as a contributor, Gutfeld was host of the former 3AM/ET late night show Red Eye from 2007-2015.

 On The Greg Gutfeld Show, he parodies current events and converses on key issues, bringing a comedic twist to the news.
 Additionally, Gutfeld interviews newsmakers and culture critics on the major headlines of the week.